 Telemedicine: Creates Efficiencies, Requires Caution

-The adoption of telemedicine is growing as physicians seek innovative ways to provide clinical health care to patients who are at a distance, have a disability, or face other barriers that can impede access to quality care.
+The adoption of telemedicine is growing as physicians seek innovative ways to provide clinical healthcare to patients who are at a distance, have a disability, or face other barriers that can impede access to quality care.
 Telemedicine can improve efficiencies, but security and confidentiality must be addressed.

 The Health Resources and Services Administration, an agency of the U.S. Department of Health and Human Services, has identified Health Professional Shortage Areas (HPSAs)—geographic regions with an inadequate number of primary care physicians.
-Physicians who practice in these areas can meet the rising demand for care from a vast patient population by taking advantage of affordable technology, the convenience of Webcams and Web-based portals like Skype, secure Internet connections, and high-speed links via satellite.
+Physicians who practice in these areas can meet the rising demand for care from a vast patient population by taking advantage of affordable technology, the convenience of webcams and web-based portals like Skype, secure Internet connections, and high-speed links via satellite.
 Physicians who are not located in HPSAs are incorporating this technology into their practices to help manage increasing patient volume.

 The Centers for Medicare & Medicaid Services (CMS) reimburses physicians and hospitals that offer telemedicine to patients in HPSAs, remote sites, and rural areas.
-Last year, CMS also amended the Medicare Conditions of Participation for hospitals and critical access hospitals, updating the process that facilities can use for credentialing and granting privileges to practitioners who deliver care through telemedicine.
+Recently, CMS also amended the Medicare Conditions of Participation for hospitals and critical access hospitals, updating the process that facilities can use for credentialing and granting privileges to practitioners who deliver care through telemedicine.
 In addition, many payers are reimbursing physicians who offer virtual consultations.

 Additional considerations include: